Exploring Universal Intrinsic Task Subspace via Prompt Tuning: Abstract

 \section{Abstract}

-How can pre-trained language models (PLMs) learn universal representations and effectively adapt to broad NLP tasks differing a lot superficially?
-In this work, we empirically find evidences indicating that the adaptations of PLMs to various tasks can be reparameterized as optimizing only a few free parameters in a common low-dimensional \textit{intrinsic task subspace}, which may help us understand why PLMs could easily adapt to various NLP tasks with small-scale data.
-Specifically, to find such a subspace and examine its universality, we resort to the recent success of prompt tuning and decompose the soft prompts of multiple NLP tasks into the same low-dimensional nonlinear subspace, then we learn to adapt the PLM to unseen tasks or data by only tuning parameters in the subspace.
-We dub this pipeline as \textit{intrinsic prompt tuning} (\ourmodel).
-In experiments, we study diverse few-shot NLP tasks and surprisingly find that in a $5$-dimensional subspace found with $100$ random tasks, by only tuning $5$ free parameters, we can recover $87\%$ and $65\%$ of the full prompt tuning performance for $100$ seen tasks (using different training data) and $20$ unseen tasks, respectively, showing great generalization ability of the found intrinsic task subspace.
-Besides being an analysis tool, \ourmodel could further bring practical benefits, such as improving the prompt tuning stability\footnote{Work in progress.}.
+Why can pre-trained language models (PLMs) learn universal representations and effectively adapt to broad NLP tasks differing a lot superficially?
+In this work, we empirically find evidence indicating that the adaptations of PLMs to various few-shot tasks can be reparameterized as optimizing only a few free parameters in a unified low-dimensional \textit{intrinsic task subspace}, which may help us understand why PLMs could easily adapt to various NLP tasks with small-scale data.
+To find such a subspace and examine its universality, we propose an analysis pipeline called \textit{intrinsic prompt tuning} (\ourmodel).
+Specifically, we resort to the recent success of prompt tuning and decompose the soft prompts of multiple NLP tasks into the same low-dimensional nonlinear subspace, then we learn to adapt the PLM to unseen data or tasks by only tuning parameters in this subspace.
+In the experiments, we study diverse few-shot NLP tasks and surprisingly find that in a $250$-dimensional subspace found with $100$ tasks, by only tuning $250$ free parameters, we can recover $97\%$ and $83\%$ of the full prompt tuning performance for $100$ seen tasks (using different training data) and $20$ unseen tasks, respectively, showing great generalization ability of the found intrinsic task subspace.
+Besides being an analysis tool, \ourmodel could further help us improve the prompt tuning stability.
+The codes are publicly available at \url{https://github.com/thunlp/Intrinsic-Prompt-Tuning}.